suprithguk/chipAssessment/README.md

 # chipAssessment
-This is a project created solely as an assessment for organization ATMECS.
-This doesn't use any proprietary softwares.
+This is a project created solely as an assessment for organization CHIP.
+Here we will automate few happy path and negative scenarios for openweathermap.org application.
+This project doesn't use any proprietary softwares.

 ### Author
 Suprith Gangawar <suprithguk@gmail.com>